Family Care has been re-accredited by the Investors in People framework after a series of staff interviews over two days.

 Having all staff and foster carers providing therapeutically informed care is the foundation of our philosophy.

-Therapeutic training and support is provided by an experienced in-house therapy team.
+An experienced in-house therapy team provide therapeutic training and support.
 This helps us ensure a consistent approach to children’s care and education, underpinned by Secure Base.

 “People told me that they are provided with all they need to do the job effectively.
 The organisation really takes its responsibilities seriously and genuinely strives to get the very best sustainable outcomes for children”.

 To use our fostering service as an example, the average length of a foster placement at Family Care is 3.5 years.
 We don’t have many placement breakdowns and over a third of our children are living with foster families ‘long term’.